-The Committee shall be elected solely from the membership of the Club of whom the Chairperson, the Secretary and the Treasurer are Core Committee Positions In the case of ULRMBC, the Safety Officer may be defined as a core Committee member as well.
-And two of the officers holding a Core Committee Position shall be the Society/Club's representatives on the Clubs' and Societies' Council ("CSC").
+The Committee shall be elected solely from the membership of the Club i.
+Chairperson: Cillian O'Riordain ii.
+Secretary: Gareth Gilmartin iii.
+Treasurer: Caitriona Ní Riordain iv.
+Safety Officer: Scott Bullman v.
+PR Officers: Joshua Mondero of whom the Chairperson, the Secretary and the Treasurer are Core Committee Positions In the case of the Volleyball Club, the Safety Officer may be defined as a core Committee member as well. and two of the officers holding a Core Committee Position shall be the Club's representatives on the Clubs' and Societies' Council ("CSC").